 Does Fat Come Out In Urine?

-Byproducts of fat come out in urine called ketones, which are acids that build up in the blood and leave the body through urine.
+Byproducts of fat that come out in urine are called ketones, which are acids that build up in the blood and leave the body through urine.
 Ketones, in small amounts, are a good indicator of fat burning is taking place.

 What Color Is Your Pee When You Are Losing Weight?